hyperstack-org/hyperstack/docs/dsl-isomorphic/hyper-operation.md

 end
 ```

-Notice a couple of things that are typical of service objects:  Its stateless and because it has no state it is simply a class method.
+Notice that the object is stateless and because it has no state it is simply a class method.
 We then use our service object like this:

 ```ruby
 class App < HyperComponent